Soneso/Arcturus/README.md

 Due to the currently limited size of the ChatGPT context window, the plugin can only display maximum 2 payments at a time.
 Therefore, paging is limited to 2 entries per request.

+### Network

+The plugin can switch networks for its requests as given by the prompt.
+It can use public net, testnet and futurenet.
+Default is public net.